rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 # PiVT100 Terminal - Enhanced Edition

 A VT100 terminal emulator for Raspberry Pi Zero, forked and refactored from PiGFX by Filippo Bergamasco, now rebranded as PiVT100 and enhanced for use with a custom 60% VT100 replica case and adapter board.

 ## Motivation

 Main motivation was that I wanted a terminal emulation for my VT100 replica.
 Emulation should start within seconds, so a bare metal implementation on a Pi Zero seems to be the way to go.
-I found the PiGFX implementation by Fillippo Bergamasco and used that as a starting point for my modifications.
+I found the PiGFX implementation by Filippo Bergamasco and used that as a starting point for my modifications.

 Below you see the original VT100 terminal (the color has turned to yellow over the years) and my 60% replica.